-Jim graduated from the Ross School of Business at the University of Michigan, and pursued post-graduate studies in the sciences, computer science and data science at the University of Pennsylvania, University of Massachusetts and Bentley University.
-He estimates he’s driven on Storrow Drive over 1,000 times in the past year.
-You can see his Uber feedback here (as of 2018).
+He graduated from the University of Michigan and pursued post-graduate studies in the sciences, computer science and data science at the University of Pennsylvania, University of Massachusetts and Bentley University.

 For over 20 years Jarrett led development efforts involving web services, web development, digital, portal development and information search.
 He brings extensive experience designing infrastructure and implementing technology to support large-scale applications for consumer-facing experiences.
 Jarrett directed SEO and core programming for AOL Entertainment (Music, Movies, TV) and served as technical lead for AOL Video 2.0.
 He also lead the development effort of several major blogs and websites including: bicycling.com, organicgardening.com and menshealth.com.
 Jarrett has a BS in Information Studies from Syracuse University.